FAIR Buyer Guidance

 • Ask for a written quote that includes scope boundaries, deliverable format, revision policy, and rush pricing.

-• An appraiser who will not disclose fees in writing before engagement is a disqualifying red flag.
+• An appraiser who will not disclose fees in writing before engagement is a serious red flag.

 • FAIR surfaces fee-model statements in directory profiles where available for upfront comparison.